The Case For and Against Generalization in Higher Ed Marketing

 It’s both less expensive (certainly during early stage recruitment) and takes less time to implement persona-based communication tactics.
 It absolves you from having to acquire more intensive data (more on this later) and the resources (financial or otherwise) required to do so.

 As times has passed, I’ve come to believe that creating shorthand to define groups of people has another, perhaps more essential premise.
 Personas are a transference of knowledge about customer segments in a digestible manner to those with less experience interacting with defined customers.
 In short, it’s a way to briefcase a bunch of study about a group and hand it to your teammates.

 So what about the case against generalization?
 Where does this practice falter and why?
 I think the answer falls into two main categories:

 You’re being too general, and generality leads to vagueness.

 I see this often.
-Clients will want to generalize because it’s more economical OR they don’t have confidence in the data that they do have.
-Commonly a client will say something like, “we need to move to Snapchat,” because the data tells them that the demo has more penetration in this app.
+Clients will want to generalize because it’s more economical OR they don’t have confidence in those data they do have.
+Commonly a client will say something like, “we need to move to Snapchat,” (I’m waiting for the request for TikTok) because data tell them that the demo has more penetration in this app.
 But this isn’t sufficient rationale to move to Snapchat.
 A new channel is not a strategy for reaching audiences.